 Author Contributions: Mohammed Eslam and Golo Ahlenstiel designed and wrote the manuscript and created the tables; David R Booth and Jacob George contributed to the writing and revised the manuscript.

-Supported by a National Health and Medical Research Council (NHMRC) Project grant (APP1006759) and the Robert W. Storr bequest to the Sydney Medical Foundation of the University of Sydney (Ahlenstiel G and George J); an International Postgraduate Research Scholarships and an Australian Postgraduate Award of the University of Sydney (Eslam M)
+Supported by a National Health and Medical Research Council Project grant (APP1006759) and the Robert W. Storr bequest to the Sydney Medical Foundation of the University of Sydney (Ahlenstiel G and George J); an International Postgraduate Research Scholarships and an Australian Postgraduate Award of the University of Sydney (Eslam M)

 Corresponding to: Dr. Golo Ahlenstiel, Storr Liver Unit, Department of Gastroenterology and Hepatology, Westmead Hospital, Hawkesbury Road, Westmead, Sydney, NSW 2145, Australia. golo.ahlenstiel@sydney.edu.au